HC Dinamo Minsk: History

 Dinamo was founded in 2003, taking the name of the Minsk club Dinamo, and won the Belarusian Extraleague championship title once and the Belarus Cup twice.

-On 26 March 26, 2008, the KHL confirmed the Belarusian club's inclusion in the Bobrov Division.
+On 26 March 2008, the KHL confirmed the Belarusian club's inclusion in the Bobrov Division.
 Dinamo Minsk started to play on the ice of Minsk Palace of Sports and was relocated to the newly built Minsk-Arena in December 2009.
 The first head coach of the club was Paul Gardner, however he was dismissed prior to the beginning of the season.
 The next head coach became Jim Hughes, a protégé of previous Belarus national team head coach Curt Fraser.
 But after the first twelve games, the team was ranked next to the last place and Jim Hughes was dismissed.
 The new vacancy was taken by Russian specialist Vasili Spiridonov whose efforts were not enough to raise Dinamo Minsk from the bottom of the tournament table.
 The club ended the season ranked 22nd out of 24 teams.

 The next season team began under command of Glen Hanlon, who brought the Belarus national team to the sixth place at WC2006 in Riga.
 The team roster was filled with world-famous players Ville Peltonen and Ossi Väänänen, and also one of the best Belarusian goaltenders Andrei Mezin.
 The 2009–10 season was similar to the previous one.
 The team did not show good result and Glen Hanlon was substituted by the head coach of HK Homiel.
 Dinamo Minsk finished at the 17th spot in the KHL while missing the playoffs, but still managed to win Spengler Cup under the guidance of Alexander Andrievsky.

 The 2010–11 season was Dinamo Minsk's best season in the KHL.
 Marek Sýkora, who is widely thought of as one of the best coaches in the KHL, was appointed head coach.
 He brought Metallurg Magnitogorsk to the final games in 2005 and a rookie of the KHL Avtomobilist to the KHL playoffs in 2010.
-Dinamo Minsk under his command managed not only to get into the playoffs but was byt one step removed from the Western Conference semi-finals when Lokomotiv prevailed in the decisive game seven of the series.
+Dinamo Minsk under his command managed not only to get into the playoffs but was one step removed from the Western Conference semi-finals when Lokomotiv prevailed in the decisive game seven of the series.